segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/voucherify/index.md

 > (delete after reading) For each of the below sections, populate the event and properties that a customer would expect to receive in their downstream tools from your Event Source.

 ## Events
+Integrating by adding Voucherify as a Source to Segment supports the following events to be sent out of the box:
+- Redemption events (successful, failed, rolled back).
+- Validation events (only if connected with a customer).
+- Customer reward events.

-The table below lists events that Voucherify sends to Segment.
+Below are the events that Voucherify sends to Segment.
 These events appear as tables in your warehouse and as regular events in other Destinations.
 Voucherify includes the `userId` if available.

 Redemption events: